ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 ===============

 - If the TI-Nspire becomes unusable or hangs:
-   * Enter the maintenace menu by reboot it while holding the keys ON+Home+Enter+P until half the progress bar.
+   * Enter the maintenance menu by reboot it while holding the keys ON+Home+Enter+P until half the progress bar.
 To reboot the TI-Nspire, unplug the USB cable, then remove and put back the a battery.
    * Select '2' to uninstall the current OS.
 Use the Ndless Installer or TI-Nspire Computer